 Lexia not only offers students the support they need to become successful readers, it also provides teachers with valuable instructional resources.
 As students work independently in the online activities, real-time performance data is collected through Lexia’s embedded assessment.
-Based on this data, Lexia Reading Core5 and Lexia Strategies recommend specific resources for face-to-face instruction as well as materials for practice and extension of skills learned online.
+Based on this data, Lexia recommends specific resources for face-to-face instruction as well as materials for practice and extension of skills learned online.
 Lexia's resources for direct instruction and practice include:

 Lexia Lessons are scripted materials that allow teachers to provide explicit, multi-sensory instruction in specific skill areas.
 Lexia Lessons are automatically recommended for struggling students based on their performance in the online activities and can be delivered in a variety of ways, such as individual or small-group instruction within the classroom or during pull-out intervention with a specialist.